What is SAAC?

 What is PSAAC?

 PSAAC is the Pioneer Student-Athlete Advisory Committee.
 The “P” is our own.
-It is who Tusculum College SAAC is.
+It is who Tusculum University SAAC is.
 PSAAC is the Pioneering force and student-athletes voice on campus that enriches the STUDENT-athletes experience.
 Although the NCAA recommends only one sponsored athlete from each team, Tusculum Athletics requires two and up to four from each team.
 PSAAC in return has higher attendance rates at its SAAC meetings and more influence at PSAAC community engagement events around campus and in the community.

 NCAA Division II SAAC and Make-A-Wish